-The next leading bustle area is "Midtown" which includes the Vanderbilt area, Music Row and West End.
+The next leading area to visit is "Midtown" which includes the Vanderbilt area, Music Row, Hillsboro Village, Belmont, and West End.
 There are lots of hotels, restaurants and bars in this area.
 It's only 1-2 miles from downtown and can be walked on a pretty day.
-You will see less tourists in Midtown and most of the bars have live music, as well, but not as extensive as the touristy downtown area.
+You will see less tourists in Midtown and most of the bars have live music, as well, but don't start as early as the touristy downtown area.

 East Nashville, 12th Ave, and Germantown are other pockets of trendy bars and restaurants that are within 3-4 miles of downtown.
 There are no hotels in these communities, but lots of AirBNB and VRBO rentals.
 The only other large areas for hotels are Opryland Hotel area (8 miles away with zero nightlife) and airport area (8 miles away and zero nightlife), While the Franklin/Brentwood community has lots of hotels, restaurants, shopping and bars, and is lovely for a 1/2 day trip, 25 miles is kind of far from the action of downtown.